oitzujoey/duck-lisp/language.md

 (print (quote (+ 4 17)))  (; ⇒ (+→0 4 17))
 ```

-Simple macros are also supported.
+Common Lisp-like macros are also supported.

 ```lisp
 (defmacro to (variable form)